Anne Heche in a coma in 'extreme critical condition' after car crash, says rep

 The Los Angeles Fire Department had explained that "59 Firefighters took 65 minutes to access, confine and fully extinguish the stubborn flames within the heavily damaged structure, and rescue one female adult found within the vehicle, who has been taken to an area hospital by LAFD Paramedics in critical condition."

 The fire was severe enough that neighbors of Lynne Mishele, the woman who lived in the home where Heche crashed, have started a GoFundMe fundraiser for Mishele.
-"Lynne lost her entire lifetime of possessions, mementos, all equipment for her business including her laptop and iPad, all of her clothing and basic necessities, and all household items," the organizers wrote.
+"Lynne lost her entire lifetime of possessions, mementos, all equipment for her business including her laptop and iPad, all of her clothing and basic necessities, and all household items," organizer Jennifer Durand wrote.
 "With firefighters' help, she was able to pull a few damaged sentimental belongings from the wreckage.
 Everything else is gone."
 As of late Monday afternoon, people had donated $90,284.

+Durand, who's actually the owner of the house that burned, told People how she learned what had happened: "Lynne called me and asked me if I was sitting down, and then told me a car had crashed through the home and it was on fire," Durand said.
+"She could barely speak so it took a few minutes to really understand what was happening."

+She added, "When I arrived, we hugged and cried a lot.
+In that moment, I was just so relieved and grateful that she and her animals had survived this.
+Nothing could have prepared me for what the house looked like."

 Heche most recently starred in the upcoming Lifetime drama Girl in Room 13, based on a true story of human trafficking, and had been scheduled to appear this week at the Television Critics Association press tour in Los Angeles to promote the TV movie.